Learning a practical skill to find and participate in meaningful work.

 But in our world, not everyone gets the opportunity to use them.
 We’re changing that.

 We’re giving Haitians the opportunity to learn how to sew - a valuable skill that can change their lives, and their families' lives, forever.
+It’s a "hand up" not a "hand out."

 To many, learning to sew is a doorway to a better life.
 With this valuable skill, they can become entrepreneurs and start their own businesses.
-The money they make can be used to feed their families, send their children to school, pay for medical treatment, provide safe homes for their families, and so much more.
+The money they make can be used to feed their families, send their children to school, pay for medical treatments, provide safe homes for their families, and so much more.

 Work is a gift, and it’s part of God’s plan.